Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 We move out of the drainage feeding Benwood Meadow below as we climb towards the Eastern-facing gap in the Western flank of Christmas Valley that will give us long views.

-The PCT runs to the left, Southeast of Round Top's massif while the Tahoe-Yosemite trail passes to its right, to the Southwest.
+The PCT runs to the left, Southeast of Round Top's massif while the Tahoe-Yosemite trail passes to its right, to its Southwest.

-Remember: Click the Colored points on the MAP for the Related Trail Page.
-The map acts as an index for the trail guide.
+Click the Red Dots on the MAP for the Related Trail Page.

 Round Top, past Carson Pass, in the distance Rock Above Round Lake